vbx14/FocusFlow---Pomodoro/README.md

 ```
 npm run dist
 ```
-Your app will be in dist/FocusFlow.dmg
+App will be in dist/FocusFlow.dmg

 ## Features